Anaerobic digesters – Wastewater treatment for Biogas

 Many people hear the word “wastewater” and think merely of a dirty, unpleasant pool of filth.
-In fact, wastewater is that and it’s worse: it contains various bacteria, fungi, parasites and viruses that advesely affect individual and public health.
+In fact, wastewater is that and it’s worse: it contains various bacteria, fungi, parasites and viruses that adversely affect individual and public health.
 E-coli, salmonella, typhoid, roundworm and hepatitis (A and B) are among the organisms found in wastewater.
 While it sounds like an irredeemable environmental evil, wastewater actually contains something of value: biogas.
 The capacity to extract carbon dioxide (CO2) and methane (CH4) from this seemingly awful by-product has enormous implications for environmental quality and energy conservation.
 It all begins with anaerobic digestion.

-What’s in Wastewater that Has Any Value?
+What’s in Wastewater that has any value?

 The biogas from wastewater can fuel combustion engines that convert it to mechanical energy.
 In turn, this dynamism can power a generator to produce electricity.
 Thus, what was once less than worthless is now a natural resource.
 Biogas can power one vehicle or an entire public transit system — and does both at the present time.
 As noted above, biogas is made up mostly of carbon dioxide and methane.
 It also has small quantities of nitrogen, hydrogen and carbon monoxide.
 These components can occur in compost piles, swamps, livestock manure, wildlife droppings etc. They can also be distilled from sources like wastewater.

 Not all wastewaters are created equal — at least in terms of biogas production.
 The amount of solids within a given volume of water; where the water falls on a pH spectrum (acidity vs. alkalinity); and temperature all come into play regarding the suitability of the wastewater for biogas wastewater treatment.
 So does the organic strength — an odd term, yes — which is a measure of how much oxygen is absorbed to break down the organic material present in the water.
-Low-strength wastewater can be more efficiently treated aerobically; high-strength substrate, anerobically.
+Low-strength wastewater can be more efficiently treated aerobically; high-strength substrate, anaerobically.

 How Does Anerobic Digestion Work?

-The aim of anaerobic digesters wastewater treatment is to reduce the amount of disposable sludge to a minimum.
+The aim of anaerobic digester wastewater treatment is to reduce the amount of disposable sludge to a minimum.
 The water and sludge are deposited into an initial tank where they remain between 10 to 20 days, heated to a temperature of just under 100 degrees Fahrenheit.
 No oxygen is present.
 This facilitates the transformation of the organic matter contained therein.
 In the subsequent tank, the constituent materials are sifted and separated: sludge settles to the bottom of the tank with the water rising above.
 This shrinks the volume of waste matter that will actually have to be disposed of.
 Afterward, the sludge is thickened and stabilized.
 This means that the number of hazardous micro-organisms is reduced, as are odors and the potential for further decay.
 Thickening also — counter-intuitively, perhaps — diminishes the overall volume of the sludge.

 The result of this digesters wastewater treatment activity is that 40 to 60 percent of the organic solids comprising the sludge is converted to CH4 and CO2, and less significant amounts of the other elements and compounds.
 Methane is the most useful wastewater treatment biogas for its combustion capacity.
 Of the biogas production from wastewater treatment, this CH4 makes up between 60 and 65 percent.
 The remaining organic material is almost without odor and much less toxic than before.
 Disposal consumes less energy while the digestion process creates energy.